 The Company applies expected credit losses (ECL) model for measurement and recognition of loss allowance on the following:

 - i.
 Trade receivables - ii.
-Financial assets measured at amortized cost (other than trade receivables) - iii.
-Financial assets measured at fair value through other comprehensive income (FVTOCI)
+Financial assets measured at amortized cost (other than trade receivables)

 In case of trade receivables, the Company follows a simplified approach wherein an amount equal to lifetime ECL is measured and recognized as loss allowance.